aabduul/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Sets the mode of the file hello the same as olleh’s mode Sets the mode of the file hello the same as olleh’s mode Add x to al subdir of the current dir for owner, grp owner & other useres
+Sets the mode of the file hello the same as olleh’s mode Sets the mode of the file hello the same as olleh’s mode Add x to al subdir of the current dir for owner, grp owner & other useres Add x to al subdir of the current dir for owner, grp owner & other useres